RossHolland-Melt/RossHolland-Melt/README.md

 Hi 👋 - My name is Ross Holland
 ====================================================================================================================================

-Data Scientist and Machine Learning Engineer
+Applied AI Engineer & Consultant
 ---------------------------------------------

 I recently finished my BSc in Computer Science with a specialisation in Machine Learning & Artificial Intelligence.
-I am a Charismatic, hard-working and passionate individual with a love for turning chaotic data into usable insights and predictions!
-Anything I don't know, I will always find a way to learn so connect with me today and let's get working 💪🏻
+I am a Charismatic, hard-working and passionate individual with a love for turning chaotic challenges into business transforming technology solutions!
+Anything I don't know, I will always find a way to learn.
+Connect with me today and let's get working 💪🏻

-* 🌍  I'm based in Cape Town, South Africa .
+* 🌍  I'm based in Cape Town, South Africa.
 * 🖥️  See my portfolio at (Work in progress).
 * ✉️  You can contact me at [ross.holland.work@gmail.com](mailto:ross.holland.work@gmail.com)
 * 🧠  I am currently learning AWS Cloud ☁ and LLMops📊